IsraelOrozcoG/IsraelOrozcoG/README.md

 ### :man_technologist: About Me :
 ---

-- 🔭 I’m currently working on Algorithms,Web Development
+- 🔭 I’m currently working on Algorithms,Web Development, and data analyst
-- 🌱 I’m currently learning Game development
+- 🌱 I’m currently learning Game developmentnd
-- 🤔 I’m looking for help with Data Structures
+- 🤔 I’m looking for help with Data Structures, advices for data cleaning using python or R
 ---

 ### :hammer_and_wrench: Languages and Tools :